Boys Town 3 kids

 (Match Code: 141613)

-The primary role of an intern in the Residential track is to provide direct and indirect services to children, adolescents, and caregivers in an outpatient setting.
-Interns in this emphasis will also provide consultation and direct service to the Boys Town Residential Home Program and Boys Town Schools.
-Boys Town has an elementary/middle school, a high school, and a day school program.
+The primary role of an intern is to provide direct and indirect services to children, adolescents, and their caregivers in an outpatient setting.
+This is a generalist training program, focusing on training and supervision for a broad range of presenting pediatric concerns.
+Interns will also provide consultation and direct service to the Boys Town Residential Home Program and may also provide consultation to the Boys Town School.
+This is not a school-based internship, and interns at this site accrue very few hours in a school setting (typically 50 or less for the year).

-Residential track interns could also have the opportunity to provide clinical services within an established medical clinic, accompanying a supervising psychologist.
-This may allow for professional development within the co-location integrated care model.
-We anticipate that this experience will continue to be a part of the training experience (pending covid restrictions).
+Interns may also have the opportunity to provide clinical services within an established medical clinic, accompanying a supervising psychologist.
+This would allow for professional development within the co-location integrated care model.
+We anticipate that this experience will continue to be a part of the training experience.

 Clinical Skills Development

 Clinical experiences are focused on providing direct (individual, family, and group therapy) and indirect (consultation) services to children, adolescents, and their caregivers.
-Interns work in a community-based setting providing evidence-based mental health services to youth and families from the greater Omaha metropolitan region and the Boys Town Residential Home Program.
+Interns work in a community-based setting providing evidence-based treatment to youth and families from the greater Omaha metropolitan region and the Boys Town Residential Home Program.

 The Behavioral Health Clinic provides services to individuals and families across the lifespan; however, the internship focuses on services for individuals ages 0-18.
-Typical diagnostic profiles for clients vary and may include disruptive behavior disorders, mood disorders, anxiety disorders, eating disorders, substance abuse disorders, post-traumatic stress disorder, chronic pain, and compliance issues.
+Typical diagnostic profiles for clients vary and may include ADHD, disruptive behavior disorders, mood disorders, anxiety disorders, eating disorders, substance abuse disorders, post-traumatic stress disorder, and chronic pain.

 Consultative Skills Development

-Interns provide consultative services to Boys Town direct care staff, Boys Town administrators, Boys Town schools and staff, school professionals, primary care medical providers, specialty medical providers, and psychiatrists.
+Interns provide consultative services to Boys Town direct care staff, Boys Town administrators, Boys Town school staff, school professionals, primary care medical providers, specialty medical providers, and psychiatrists.

 Didactic Training